 Atypical presentations are common.
 Elderly patients and those with diabetes may have silent (painless) ischemia.
 Easy fatigability and/or shortness of breath are common ACS presenting symptoms in women and elderly men.
 Patients with inferior AMI may have abdominal pain, nausea, or vomiting.

 Physical exam findings in patients with ACS range from normal to overt distress.
 The pulse rate, cardiac rhythm and blood pressure should be assessed and addressed.
 The first and second heart sounds may be diminished with LV dysfunction.
 An S3 implies myocardial dysfunction and an S4 suggests longstanding hypertension or myocardial dysfunction.
 A new murmur may signify papillary muscle dysfunction, valve regurgitation, or a ventricular septal defect.
 Similarly, the presence of rales is associated with LV dysfunction and left-sided CHF.
 JVD and peripheral edema suggest right heart failure.

 The differential diagnosis of cardiac ischemia is particularly broad (see Chapter 17).
 Entities that should be considered include pericarditis, cardiomyopathies, cardiac valvular disease, pulmonary embolism, pneumonia, pneumothorax, asthma or chronic obstructive pulmonary disease, gastro-intestinal disorders (especially esophageal disease), chest trauma, chest wall disorders, hyperventilation, aortic aneurysm and dissection, and mediastinal disorders.

-The diagnosis of ST-elevation myocardial infarction (STEMI) is based upon appropriate ECG changes occurring in a suggestive clinical setting; early treatment and disposition decision-making do not require serum cardiac marker results.
-The ...
+The diagnosis of ST-elevation myocardial infarction (STEMI) is based upon appropriate ECG changes occurring in a suggestive clinical setting; early treatment and disposition decision-making ...